-Deciduous shade trees are often used as budding plants to propagate nursery stock.
-Shade trees for budding share common characteristics, including good growth habit, disease resistance, ease of propagation and vigor, according to University of Illinois.
+Deciduous shade trees are common plants used for budding to propagate nursery stock.
+Shade trees for budding share common characteristics, including good growth habit, disease resistance, ease of propagation and vigor.
 Some of the trees used in budding include the ash, birch, black gum, buckeye, dogwood, elm, gingko, hawthorn, golden chain tree, linden, locust, magnolia, maple, mountain ash, oak, redbud and sweetgum.
 Most shade trees propagate best using T budding.

 Budding Fruit Trees

 Fruit trees are often used for budding, usually using the chip or T budding method.
 The best time to bud fruit trees is during the summer when their buds are well developed and bark is slippery.
 Buds are mature enough for bud grafting when they have a brown hue.